Jesterandrew/Jesterandrew/README.md

 - **He/Him/She/Her**

 ### Interests
+-  Listening to kets4eki, asteria and 6arelyhuman
 -  Game and data decompiling/cracking
+-  Parkour out and about
 -  Making music
 -  Playing VRChat and connecting with the community